-The strong magnetic field from a permanent magnet generator (PMG) can cause serious injury or death by interference with implanted medical devices.
+The strong magnetic field from a permanent magnet generator (PMG) or excitation boost system (EBS), can cause serious injury or death by interference with implanted medical devices.

-To prevent injury, do not work near a PMG if you have an implanted medical device.
+To prevent injury, do not work near a PMG or EBS if you have an implanted medical device.